 - Addressing comments in ERAS

-Researchers outside Rhodes University wanting to conduct research involving human participants should obtain research ethics clearance at their home institutions, and provide proof of such clearance when approaching Rhodes to conduct research at the institution.
+Researchers outside Rhodes University seeking to conduct research involving human participants should obtain research ethics clearance at their home institutions and provide proof of such clearance when approaching Rhodes University to conduct research at the institution.

-Researchers wanting to engage Rhodes students or staff as research participants should contact:
+Researchers wanting to engage Rhodes students as research participants will need gatekeeper permission from the Rhodes Registrar.

 Examples of Consent and Permission requests to download and adapt according to your research.

 The Rhodes University Animal Research Ethics Committee (RU-AREC) reviews applications for ethical clearance for research and teaching activities involving animal subjects.
 RU-AREC is registered with the National Health Research Ethics Council (NHREC).
-Before you undertake any research/teaching that involves animals, be sure to read the Rhodes University Research Policy on Animal Ethics and navigate to the Research Involving Animal Subjects page.
+Before undertaking any research/teaching that involves animals, be sure to read the Rhodes University Policy on Research with animal subjects and navigate to the Research Involving Animal Subjects page.
 Applications for clearance can be done on the ERAS system using the Animal Ethics form.

 Animal Ethics REC: